swift-server/swift-service-lifecycle/README.md

     eventLoopGroup.syncShutdownGracefully
 )

-// register another resource that should be shutdown when the application exists.
+// register another resource that should be shutdown when the application exits.
 // in this case, we are registering an HTTPClient
 // and passing its `syncShutdown` function to be called on shutdown let httpClient = HTTPClient(eventLoopGroupProvider: .shared(eventLoopGroup))